Visiting The Castello Di Acquafredda: 6 Best Things To Know

 The History Of The Castello Di Acquafredda

-Traditionally, it is said that the castle was built upon orders of Count Ugolino della Gheradesca – Italian noblemen, politician and naval commander accused of treason after many died during the Battle of Meloria in defense of Pisa’s harbor.
-He’s the same Conte Ugolino mentioned by Dante Alighieri in his Inferno, to be clear.
-However, it’s almost certain that the Acquafredda manor was there before he actually arrived, and that it was probably still built around the 13th century.
+Legend says that that the castle was built upon orders of Count Ugolino della Gheradesca.
+He was an Italian noblemen, politician and naval commander accused of treason after many died during the Battle of Meloria in defense of Pisa’s harbor.

 Once the Guidicati fell, the Pisans – and Count Ugolino with them – came to rule Southern Sardinia, and the castle became part of their properties.
-Their kingdom didn’t last long, however, because the island became an Aragonese domain soon afterwards – officially in 1326.

-In 1408, all the soldiers still standing guard at the manor were sent home: it was useless to keep troops on an island that was unified under the same ruler.
-The area – made up of the village underneath the hill (for servers and lower people), the basin tower where the water was kept and the noble’s residence – was quickly abandoned and the Acquafredda Castle slowly turned into ruins.
+The area – made up of the village underneath the hill (for servers and lower people), the basin tower where the water was kept and the noble’s residence – was quickly abandoned.
+The Acquafredda Castle slowly turned into ruins.

 There have been several attempts to renew the castle but it degrades quicker than it can be fixed, probably also due to the materials the hill and the castle itself are made of.